samyeyo/LuaRT-documentation/README.md

 - If not, [create a new issue](https://github.com/samyeyo/LuaRT-documentation/issues/new) to describe your report.
 <br/>

-## :pencil2: Howto make a fix or contribution ?
+## :pencil2: How to make a fix or contribution ?

 Reporting is good, but fixing or contributing is better !
 \